jmcclenon/AWS/EC2.md

 ---

 **Spot**: Enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.
+Pricing varies...

 **Use case**: